Easy Cheese Rotel Dip Recipe (2 Ingredients Only!)

 Rotel Cheese Dip

-Rotel cheese dip is a popular appetizer enjoyed for decades.
-The next time you sit down to watch the big dame why not make the best dip around and grab your favorite chips and dig in and enjoy this Velveeta cheese dip?
+Rotel cheese dip has been a popular appetizer for decades.
+The next time you sit down to watch the big dame, why not make the best dip around, grab your favorite chips, and dig in and enjoy this Velveeta cheese dip?

 It’s party time any time you serve this perfect party dip.
-Whip up this two-ingredient cheesy dip that has a little bit of a kick during the time it takes for a commercial break.
+Whip up this two-ingredient cheesy dip with a little kick during the time it takes for a commercial break.
 This Rotel dip recipe is sure to become one of your big game party foods.

 rotel dip ingredients